 A bubbly ingenue falls heir to a remote, storm-drenched castle in a foreign land.
 All hers – if she can outlast the dangerous and too delicious competing claimant.
-Strange happenings, a curious (and disconcertingly attractive) caretaker, plus erotic nightmares may be far more than California girl Brittany Brannigan can handle.
+Strange happenings, a curious (and disconcertingly attractive) caretaker, plus sensuous nightmares may be far more than California girl Brittany Brannigan can handle.

 It shouldn’t surprise anyone that I am a Jane Austen fan, and it’s her Northanger Abbey that inspired this novella.
 Breathless ingenue sees horror and intrigue around every dark corner… In my version, she’s not always wrong.

 Or is she?

 follows me … Steak and Stilton

 pie … Arrival in Inverness…

 The important thing is that you believe what I’m telling you because, frankly, it’s unbelievable from the get go.
 It’s not like it’s a complicated story, or anything, and I still don’t know how it ends, but it’s completely and totally true.

 I took this writing class and they said the important thing was to write what you know and leave out the boring bits.
 That’s two important things, I realize that now.
 But here’s what I know and I’m leaving out the boring part about how it all came to pass: I inherited a castle in Scotland!

 You don’t want to know about my grandfather’s great aunt’s adopted nephew-by-marriage who died without issue and the long series of accidents that lead to me being the heir — trust me, it’s a forty-part episode of Masterpiece Theatre.
 But here I am on a train in the Scottish countryside, trying to imagine the twists of history that caused all those deaths that let this incredible thing happen to me.
 It’s a bit freaky thinking about karma and fate and payback so I’m not thinking about it.